AdaCore/ada-spark-rfcs/considered/possibly_not_returning.rst

 ====================

-Is the proposed annotation and handling adequate for all use cases where people may want to call a possibly non-returning procedure?
+Is the proposed annotation and handling adequate for all use cases where people may want to call a possibly nonreturning procedure?

 Future possibilities
 ====================